Germany launches EV initiative

 Under a national strategy electric mobility, all sides pledged to have 1 million electric cars cruise German highways by 2020.

-While the carmakers vowed to invest $26 billion per year in developing electric cars, Berlin said it will decide on the concrete volume of funding after task forces formed at the summit have tabled first proposals.
+While the carmakers vowed to invest $26 billion per year in developing electric cars, Berlin said it will decide on the concrete volume of funding and possible electric car incentives after task forces formed at the summit have tabled first proposals.

-The government is already funding electric mobility test projects with $700 million, including programs to develop the charging station infrastructure and boost battery technology, an area of expertise that is dominated by companies from Japan, Korea and China.
+The government is already funding electric mobility test projects with $700 million, including programs to develop the charging station infrastructure and a common EU plug standard to boost interoperability and boost battery technology, an area of expertise that is dominated by companies from Japan, Korea and China.

 The sustainable-mobility market is set to grow significantly, boosted by ambitious national and European emissions reduction targets and an eagerness to reduce dependency on imported oil.

-Germany's carmakers are a tad late to the green game, however, with the first German electric car expected to enter the market in 2012.
+Germany's carmakers are a tad late to the green game, however, with the first German electric car expected to enter the market in 2012 following new EVs at the Frankfurt auto show drawing attention.

-Daimler is banking on hybrid cars and electric mobility - but also on the development of the hydrogen fuel cell.
-The Stuttgart company hopes to have a fuel cell car ready within five years and hopes to launch an EV in 2012.
+Daimler is banking on hybrid cars and electric mobility - but also on the development of the hydrogen fuel cell, as automakers detailed EV plans at a show earlier.

 Volkswagen and BMW are lagging, with the VW E-Up and the BMW Megacity set for a 2013 launch.
-Volkswagen, which also owns Audi, is banking on highly efficient diesel and gasoline cars to bridge the transition period to full EVs.
+Volkswagen, which also owns Audi, is banking on highly efficient diesel and gasoline cars to bridge the transition period to full EVs and plans to sell EVs in China as part of its strategy.

 Competitors from Asia are far ahead.
 Mitsubishi will introduce an electric vehicle this year, as will Nissan - and that's why Berlin has decided to fund research instead of subsidizing electric mobility purchases.